Jonorusc/react-cloud-drive/README.md

 # react-cloud-drive
 here is an app created with react.js.
-Inspired by dropbox, it was created with the intention of saving files in the cloud
+Inspired by One Drive, it was created with the intention of saving files in the cloud